priv-kweihmann/oelint-adv/README.md

   --noinfo              Don't print information level findings --nowarn              Don't print warning level findings --constantmods CONSTANTMODS [CONSTANTMODS ...]
                         Modifications to the constant db. prefix with: + - to add to DB, - - to remove from DB, None - to override DB
+  --exit-zero           Always return a 0 (non-error) status code, even if
+                        lint errors are found

 ```

 ## Output